 "Find the most surprising stat."
 "Generate a TLDR for exec slide 1."
 "List actions for Q1 based on section 3."

-Run a light challenge: "Use the button to draft a LinkedIn summary of the new case study.
+Run a light challenge alongside it: "Use the button to draft a LinkedIn summary of the new case study.
 Post with #humanSignal.
 Best one gets a toolkit."
 Simple reward, clear action.

 That framing turns readers into collaborators.
-Shared mission beats silent tactic.
+A shared mission will always beat a silent tactic.

 The rule you do not bend

-The real path: keep shipping useful, reference worthy content, then invite the people who already trust you to amplify it through genuine tasks.
+The real path is the boring one: keep shipping useful, reference-worthy content, then invite the people who already trust you to amplify it through genuine tasks.
+Build the community that turns your pages into outcomes, and the schema stuff stops mattering as much as you thought.